 Interested in starting your own community garden?
 Here’s how to get started!

-While we have listed some of the ways you can give back/volunteer outside locally, your family can volunteer right in your own backyard and help organize a neighborhood clean-up.
-A neighborhood clean-up initiative creates a sense of community, brings people together, and builds pride among the residents of a neighborhood.
+While we have listed some of the ways you can give back/volunteer outside locally, your family can volunteer right in your own backyard and help organize a neighborhood clean-up or even offer to help clean up your church.
+A neighborhood or church clean-up initiative creates a sense of community, brings people together, and builds pride among the residents of a neighborhood or church body.
 Not only does it help to clean and revitalize an area, but also, residents leave a neighborhood cleanup with a greater sense of purpose, friendship, and unity.
 National Geographic Kids provides the steps to take to get started!

 . . . . . . . . . .